LXRz1/my_snakemake_homework/README.md

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`path` | absolute paths to the checkv               |
 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`database`| absolute paths to the CheckV Database   |

-When you have prepared the input files and the config.yaml file, execute the following command to run the pipeline:
+When you have prepared the input files and the `config.yaml`, execute the following command to run the pipeline:

 `snakemake --configfile config.yaml --snakefile Snakefile --cores {threads}`